zanvari/sun-haze/README.md

-# Sun-Haze
+# Sun-Haze Dataset for Single Image Dehzing
 Evaluating Single Image Dehazing Methods Under Realistic Sunlight Haze

 Sun-Haze dataset is a benchmark dataset for signle image dehazing that include hazy images with realistic sunlight haze.

 # Publication
-Evaluating Single Image Dehazing Methods Under Realistic Sunlight Haze,Zahra Anvariand VassilisAthitsos, In proceeding of 15th International Symposium on Visual Computing, San Diego, CA, 2020.
+**Evaluating Single Image Dehazing Methods Under Realistic Sunlight Haze**,Zahra Anvariand VassilisAthitsos, In proceeding of 15th International Symposium on Visual Computing, San Diego, CA, 2020.

 If you use this dataset, please cite our paper: